Will the Pacers cover the spread vs. the Heat? Promo Codes, Betting Trends, Records ATS

 Pacers Betting Records & Stats

-- Indiana's games this season have had a combined scoring total higher than 238.5 points in 12 of 16 outings.
+- Indiana has played 13 games this season that have had more than 240.5 combined points scored.

-- The average over/under for Indiana's outings this season is 252.4, 13.9 more points than this game's total.
+- The average total for Indiana's games this season has been 253.6, 13.1 more points than this matchup's over/under.

-- The Pacers have been chosen as underdogs in six games this year and have walked away with the win four times (66.7%) in those games.
+- The Pacers have come away with four wins in the seven contests they have been listed as the underdogs in this season.

-- Indiana has a record of 3-2 when it is set as the underdog by +105 or more by bookmakers this season.
+- Indiana has a record of 2-3 when it is set as the underdog by +120 or more by oddsmakers this season.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!